Pathankot

 Pathankot (/pa/) is a city and the district headquarters of the Pathankot district in Punjab, India.
 Pathankot is the sixth most populous city of Punjab, after Ludhiana, Amritsar, Jalandhar, Patiala and Bathinda.
 Its local government is a municipal corporation.
+Pathankot is located in the northern-most part of Punjab and lies closely to the Kangra district of Himachal Pradesh.
+Pathankot is also known as Gateway to Himachal as it is situated with very close proximity to Himachal Pradesh.

+Etymology

+The name of the city, Pathankot, is named after Pathanias who were the chieftains of Nurpur Kingdom, as Pathankot was the former capital of Nurpur Kingdom.
+The organiser of the Archaeological Survey of India, Alexander Cunningham, held that the fort of Pathankot was originally built during the ancient period of India.

 History

-In the Mahabharata and in the works of Sanskrit grammarian and linguistic scholar Panini, the region is also mentioned as Audumbara, which was classified as Ayudhajivi sangha (warrior community).

-Numerous coins of great antiquity related to Ancient Audumbara Kingdom were found at various sites of Pathankot.
+Ancient period

 Coin of Dharaghosha, king of the Audumbaras, in the Indo-Greek style, circa 100 BCE.

 Obv: Standing figure, probably of Vishvamitra, Kharoshthi legend, around: Mahadevasa Dharaghoshasa/Odumbarisa "Great Lord King Dharaghosha/Prince of Audumabara", across: Viçvamitra "Vishvamitra".

 Rev: Trident battle-axe, tree with railing, Brahmi legend identical in content to the obverse.